microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/builtInIdentityProvider.md

 Represents built in identity providers with [External Identities](/azure/active-directory/external-identities/) for Azure Active Directory tenant.

-For Azure AD B2B scenarios in an Azure AD tenant, the built in identity provider type can be Microsoft Account or email one time passcode.
+For Azure AD B2B scenarios in an Azure AD tenant, the built in identity provider type can be Microsoft Account or Email One Time Passcode.

 ## Methods